 After the closing date, we will send applications to each VA school, academy or free school.
 They will then consider the applications against their admission policy and will send us a list of all applicants, ranked in order of their over subscription criteria.
 We will do the same with applications for community and voluntary-controlled schools.

-It also important to note that Stockton-On-Tees adopts an ‘admission zone’ policy where each school has its own defined area.
-This means that your registered home address (i.e. the one you pay Council Tax for and have your Child’s Benefit listed for) identifies that you are ‘in-zone’ for at least two schools.
-Therefore your child (in terms of allocating places, if you choose them as your preferred schools) is ‘in-zone’ for at least one community and one faith school.
+It is also important to note that Stockton-On-Tees adopts an ‘admission zone’ policy where most schools have their own defined area.
+This means that your registered home address (i.e. the one you pay Council Tax for) identifies that you are ‘in-zone’ for that school.

 All faith schools policies will include definitions with regards what ‘Catholic’ means and membership of the Church as well as referring to ‘parish zones’.
 If you are seeking a ‘church place’ for your child then you will be required to provide some form of evidence at the point of application.